ourresearch/openalex-docs/how-to-use-the-api/get-lists-of-entities/autocomplete-entities.md

 [Canonical External IDs](../get-single-entities/#canonical-external-ids) and [OpenAlex IDs](../get-single-entities/#the-openalex-id) are detected within autocomplete queries and matched to the appropriate record if it exists.
 For example:

 * The query [`https://api.openalex.org/autocomplete?q=https://orcid.org/0000-0002-7436-3176`](https://api.openalex.org/autocomplete?q=https://orcid.org/0000-0002-7436-3176) will search for the author with ORCID ID `https://orcid.org/0000-0002-7436-3176` and return 0 records if it does not exist.
-* The query [`https://api.openalex.org/autocomplete/venues?q=V49861241`](https://api.openalex.org/autocomplete/venues?q=V49861241) will search for the venue with OpenAlex ID `https://openalex.org/V49861241` and return 0 records if it does not exist.
+* The query [`https://api.openalex.org/autocomplete/sources?q=S49861241`](https://api.openalex.org/autocomplete/sources?q=S49861241) will search for the source with OpenAlex ID `https://openalex.org/S49861241` and return 0 records if it does not exist.

 ## Filter autocomplete results